anevjes/AzureSearch.SharePointOnline/README.md

 ```

 - Incremental Crawling (partially working)- As part of this we leverage two Azure Storage Tables:
-    - spoIncrementalCrawlerTokens - Used for keepign track of all the Microsoft Graph API Delta tokens per Document Library.
-This makes our crawling more efficent as we only recrawl the changes
+    - spoIncrementalCrawlerTokens - Used for keeping track of all the Microsoft Graph API Delta tokens per Document Library.
+This makes our crawling more efficient as we only re-crawl the changes
     - Unfortunately as part of delta changes we do not get the URL of the deleted items.
 Microsoft Graph Delta query only returns ItemID for deleted items - so for us to keep track of the mapping between ItemIds and the URLs we write all the itemIds and their associated URLs inside spoItems Table.
 This way when it comes to removing deleted SharePoint Document Library items from azure index we can achieve this through this mapping.
 -
 Usage example: